Profile for Shelly Lesher

 Current courses at UWL

-Note: I am currently serving as the Director of the UWL McNair Scholars Program and Physics Department Chair and not teaching during the academic year.
+Note: I am not teaching this semester.
 I am always interested in meeting with Physics students and still accept students into my nuclear science research program.
 Please make an appointment or use my office hours.

 Education